The Expanse Book Series, Part 1

 I don't want to talk more about the plot, except to say it is unique, fascinating and satisfying on all levels.
 But the true strengths of the novel are the characters and the worlds and ships they inhabit.
 The "world-building" here is solid, lived-in, believable, easily visualized.
 The characters are real and act logically in most instances.
 All good SF is as much about the characters as it is the plot, and this is a perfect example.
 Although written in third person, every other chapter switches the perspective from Miller and Holden's activities, and that continues even when they meet and interact for several chapters roughly halfway through the book.
 I identified with Holden, but most people will probably think Miller is more sympathetic.
 Julie Mao is someone I wanted to learn more about, but we only know what Miller discovers during the course of his investigation and search for her.
 In spite of that, the memory of her will haunt me for some time.
 More than that I am not willing to say at this time.

-Before talking about the next book I should mention a couple of prequel short stories which are available in e-book editions.
-The first one published was "The Butcher of Anderson Station", which concerns one of the OPA leaders.
+Before talking about the next novel I should mention a couple of prequel short stories which are available in e-book editions.
+The first one published was "The Butcher of Anderson Station."
+It concerns one of the OPA leaders.
 Fred Lucius Johnson had initially been an Earth military officer, but he resigned (or was discharged) following the actions he took to free Anderson Station from mine workers disgruntled over new price restrictions for the products they supplied Earth companies.
-Johnson learned after the fact that his actions on the station could have been prevented, grew discouraged and skeptical of Earth policies, later allying with the Belters to organize for better conditions.
+Johnson learned after the fact that his actions on the station could have been prevented.
+He grew discouraged and skeptical of Earth policies, later allying with the Belters to organize for better conditions.
 This and a few other stories later in the sequence were released on their own as e-books, however another short story, "Drive," first appeared in an original anthology, Edge of Infinity, edited by Jonathan Strahan, which includes twelve unrelated stories from other authors.
-"Drive" is set about a hundred and fifty years prior to the main action of the series, and tells the story of Solomon Epstein, the developer of the new fusion drive that opens up the solar system to exploration.
+It is set about a hundred and fifty years prior to the main action of the series, and tells the story of Solomon Epstein, the developer of the new fusion drive that opens up the solar system to exploration.
 Both of these are good at setting the premise, but as with the novels they really shine because of the characters and the believability of their actions.
-I've listed everything in the "Overview" column to the right in chronological sequence, and I'll mention the other stories within the section of the novel they complement.
-I've read three of them so far, and while they flesh out the milieu and increase our knowledge of some of the characters, they are not essential to the enjoyment of the novels.

 Following the first book's conflicts between Earth, Mars and the Belt, Ganymede, which had been under Earth control, is now co-occupied by Earth and Martian troops.
 Draper's squad is on a routine patrol when they are attacked by an unknown entity, and she is the only survivor.
 It is later speculated that the attacker is another form of the proto-molecule.
 Johnson dispatches Holden and crew to assess the situation, and they make contact with Meng, who is searching for his missing four year old daughter.
 In the meantime, Draper is brought to Earth to tell her story before a U.N. council.
 Avasarala is the Assistant Under-Secretary for Executive Administration, two diplomatic levels below the Secretary General.
 Several other government workers, along with a faction of the Earth Navy, are still in conspiracy with holdovers from the company attempting to weaponize the proto-molecule.
 Avasarala recruits Draper to accompany her to Ganymede, but situations force them to change their course and they are rescued by Holden, just prior to a major confrontation between the rogue Earth Navy and a combined force of loyal Earth and Martian ships.
 What happens after the battle was unexpected, leading me to think the story will now go in a totally different direction than I had anticipated.

-The related short story for this volume is Gods of Risk, set on Mars and focusing on a relative of Draper's.
+The related novella for this volume is Gods of Risk, set on Mars and focusing on a relative of Draper's.
 Bobbie has returned to Mars and is living with her older brother.
 She doesn't know what she will do next, since her association with Avasarala has many Martians branding her a traitor.
-Her nephew David is a fifteen-year-old student in a "lower university" chemistry program, who gets involved in cooking drugs for a low-life crime lord.
+Her nephew David is a fifteen-year-old student in a lower university chemistry program, who gets involved in cooking drugs for a low-life crime lord.
 Bobbie comes to his aid in rescuing a girl from the thug, and in so doing realizes she wants to resume her military career.
 If the Mars Navy will have her that is.
 A minor sub-plot is of the continued rivalry between Mars and Earth.
-Again, this story is not necessary to appreciate the novels, but at least the shorts are relatively inexpensive and do give a different perspective of the overall premise..
+Again, this story is not necessary to appreciate the novels, but at least the shorts are relatively inexpensive and do give a different perspective of the overall premise.

 The further into the series I go, the harder it will be for me to avoid spoilers.
 I'll endeavor to limit them for the book in question, but I'll have to refer back to previous events, so don't read further into the review than you've read yourself, unless you don't care about spoilers.
 Before I talk about Abaddon's Gate, I need to backtrack and fill in some information that I've left out of the story so far, while at the same time not revealing too much.
 Jim Holden continues to be a main character, along with his crew, which consists of: Naomi Nagata, his XO and engineer/tech officer (and later his lover); Alex Kamal, pilot; and Amos Burton, mechanic.
 Holden and Burton were born on Earth, Kamal on Mars, and Nagata in the Belt.
 Each has a backstory, although we only have a couple of hints up to this point.
 They had been serving on the ice freighter Canterbury before it was destroyed.
 Events that are too complicated (and spoilery) to mention enabled them to "acquire" another ship, originally named the Tachi, but which Holden re-christens Rocinante.
 Due to several actions by Holden and crew, they are regarded as heroes by some (the Belters and OPA), but criminals and traitors by others.
 Now the Martian Navy wants their ship back, and a relative of a person Holden's actions sent to prison wants revenge.